 With every new printer, one of most the challenging part is the required print profiles on slicer apps.
 There are too many filament brands out there and it is almost impossible to test them all and create a profile for each.
-As Zaribo is part of the Prusa ecosystem, I designed this printer to be compatible with the awesome open-source PrusaSlicer app.
+As Zaribo is part of the Prusa ecosystem, we designed this printer to be compatible with the awesome open-source PrusaSlicer app.
 So your Original Prusa MK3 and Zaribo Mk3 slicer profiles are compatible with Zaribo Level Cube.
-Maybe you may need to make some slight alterations such as reducing the extrusion multiplier due to the powerful Volcano hotend or reducing the fan speed due to 7000rpm blower.
+Maybe you may need to make some slight alterations such as reducing the blower fan speed due to the 7000rpm blower.

-In short, I was dreaming about a printer that is as high-quality as a Zaribo printer, as simple as a Prusa printer and as sophisticated as a Voron.
+In short, we were dreaming about a printer that is as high-quality as a Zaribo printer, as simple as a Prusa printer and as sophisticated as a Voron.
 Let’s go on with some highlights…

-The screen also supports native Marlin text mode, so you can easily switch between modes by pressing and holding the knob for 3 seconds.
+The screen also supports native Marlin text mode 12864 or 2004, so you can easily switch between modes by pressing and holding the knob for 3 seconds.